shibi-raj/python-demo/README.md

 Set of Python codes demonstrating the following:

-retrieve from database;
+retrieve from Excel database;

-filter and retain relevant data according to "cleaning rules";
+filter and retain relevant data according to "Cleaning Rules";

 update data in MySQL database;

-create metadata cluster objects for indexation.
+create metadata cluster objects for indexation in Solr.

-Codes in directories 'update' and 'clean-and-cluster' are no longer maintained and are for demonstration purposes only.
+These codes in directories 'update' and 'clean-and-cluster' are for demonstration purposes only.
 Please read the README files in directories for descriptions of the Python scripts.